Road Conditions Lawsuits in California

 The government entity may put up a strong defense and be unwilling to agree to a reasonable resolution.
 The government may invoke the defense of immunity and/or argue that the auto accident resulted from the victim's error.

-Are You Able to Recover, if You Are Determined to be Partially at Fault in a Dangerous Road Condition Accident?
+Are You Able to Recover if You Are Determined to be Partially at Fault in a Dangerous Road Condition Accident?

-The answer is, “Yes.”
+The answer is “Yes.”
 The issue in these types of cases is whether the government has failed to fulfill its duties, which include making a road safe for the driver.

 What Type of Damages Can The Victim Recover?

 The injuries caused by dangerous road accidents can have devastating personal and financial impacts.
-We may help you recover the value of your property, cost of past and future medical bills, loss of past and future wages, impaired earning capacity, and other actual expenses related to the accident.
+We may help you recover the value of your property, the cost of past and future medical bills, loss of past and future wages, impaired earning capacity, and other actual expenses related to the accident.

 We can also help you recover from current and future pain and suffering, disfigurement, disability, diminished enjoyment of life, and any other available recovery available to you.
 Call us today at (818) 642-5229 or fill out the contact form for a no-cost, no-obligation consultation to see what we can do for you.